VilleTynys-Official/BlogApp/README.md

 (Reference: https://spring.io/guides/gs/accessing-data-mongodb/ , 2021-3-15)

-## Run as .jar
-To run application from .jar file, make sure  MongoDB is running.
-Then navigate to ./target folder.

-	java -jar blogapp.jar

-Then navigate to localhost:8080

 ## Build and run with Maven
 To build the application, make sure  MongoDB is running.
 Then navigate to folder ./src/frontend in terminal. and do